Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 ### Q: Do I need an LLM to use this?

-A: You can use this also without LLMs just select a Midi File
+A: You can use this also without LLMs just select a Midi File or switch to local generation

 ### Q: What if I want silence?